ajmorton/advent_of_code/2023-nim/Thoughts.md

 String slices continue to be annoying.
 Why allocate new memory for a read-only access into a string?
 The experimental [Views](https://nim-lang.org/docs/manual_experimental.html#view-types) type promises to fix this but it's not clear how to implement for string slicing.

+## Day 19: Aplenty
+BuT iT wOrKs On ThE tEsT iNpUt.
+Surprised it took so long to run into this.
+Got taken out by a single copy paste error in the massive eval function.
+Should've caught that faster.
+Compacting this down will be fun.
+Starting at 206 lines which is over double anything not named day10.